JakubKopras6/PPIT/README.md

 A creative and minimal typing speed app designed to make practice engaging and effective whether you want to train your reflexes or test your accuracy over time.

 Made for a university project.
-Feel free to edit and improve on this code as you fit.
+Feel free to edit and improve on this code as you see fit.